 3.5.
 Statistical unit

-Single residential property transactions on the open market.
+Single residential property (single family houses and condominiums) transactions on the open market.

 3.6.
 Statistical population

-The IMPI survey collects the transactions data from Switzerland's largest mortgage-lending institutions (lending banks).
-Through these banks, the IMPI covers around 90% of the market, measured in terms of total mortgage volume.
+The IMPI survey collects the transactions data from Switzerland's largest mortgage-lending institutions (lending banks and insurances).
+Through these institutions, the IMPI covers around 90% of the market, measured in terms of total mortgage volume.
 Data on cash purchases respectively transactions not financed by mortgages are not collected.

 3.7.
 Reference area